-The proposal involves demolition of existing structures and subdivision to create two lots with an area of 173sqm each.
-The proposal (as amended) provides two x two storey semi-detached dwellings each containing three bedrooms, two bathrooms and rumpus room on the first floor; ground floor kitchen, living and dining area, fourth bedroom and separate laundry and toilet; and ground floor courtyard and semi-enclosed single car space with access off Frazer Street.
+The proposal involves demolition of existing structures, subdivision to create two lots with an area of 173sqm each.
+The proposal (as amended) provides two x two storey semi-detached dwellings, being House A with four bedrooms and House B with three bedrooms, and each generally with two bathrooms and rumpus room on the first floor; ground floor kitchen, living and dining area and separate laundry and toilet; and ground floor courtyard and semi-enclosed single car space with access off Frazer Street.
 New fencing and landscaping works are proposed to soften the appearance of the development.